duanewg/firewall-and-switch-configuration/README.md

 ## Environments and Technologies Used

-- Netgear M4100-24G-POE+ Managed Switches
 - FortiGate-60E Firewall
+- Netgear M4100-24G-POE+ Managed Switch

 ## Operating Systems Used